“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

-In 1947, the Scott-Webb Memorial Hospital Auxiliary was formed.
-They were instrumental in raising funds for the new North Wing of the hospital built in 1948 as well as the fund raising for an elevator in 1954.
-Their efforts enabled the addition of many new pieces of equipment and overall improvement to the facilities.
-The auxiliary also assisted with many of the daily tasks associated with operating the hospital.
+In 1947, Scott-Webb Memorial Hospital Auxiliary formed and became instrumental in helping raise funds to build a new North Wing at the hospital.
+Their efforts over the years enabled the addition of many new pieces of equipment and overall improvement to the facilities.
+Many members also assisted with some of the daily tasks associated with operating the hospital.

 Scott-Webb Memorial Hospital Auxiliary Charter Members